Defiance Campaign: Defiance Campaign in Port Elizabeth

 The Red Location is one of the oldest settled black townships of Port Elizabeth, Nelson Mandela Bay, South Africa.
 It derives its name from a cluster of corrugated iron barrack buildings, which are rusted a deep red colour.
-The Red Location consisted of three different locations namely the Gubbs Location, Coopers Kloof and Strangers Location.
-These locations were overcrowded and not in good condition.
+The Red Location was overcrowded and not in good condition.

 On 26 July 1952, Florence Matomela joined many others in a Defiance Campaign against the Apartheid pass laws at the New Brighton Railway Station which also included Govan Mbeki, Raymond Mhlaba and Vuyisile Mini and other men.
 She was one of the first women arrested.

 Key role players of this Defiance Campaign included:

 Nosipho Dastile

 Nosipho Dastile (1938–2009) was a well known political figure and founder of the United Democratic Front.
 She was the first president of the Uitenhage Women's Organisation and was the chairperson of the ANC Women's League in Uitenhage, after the unbanning of liberation movements in the 1990s.